 Tissue Box

 Frugal Fun for Boys & Girls shows us how to build a catapult with a tissue box!
-As you can see in this photo, you really don’t need much else other than a glue gun, a cap, a paper hole punch, a straw, pencils, and scissors.
+As you can see in this photo, you don’t need much other than a glue gun, a cap, a paper hole punch, a straw, pencils, and scissors.

 Paper Towel Tube